MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-azure-hdinsight.md

 ms.topic: get-started-article
 ms.date: 11/15/2018
 ---
-# Set up Azure HDInsight/Spark cluster to run PySpark scripts for Microsoft Academic Graph
+# Set up Azure HDInsight/Spark cluster for Microsoft Academic Graph

 You could use PySpark to process Microsoft Academic Graph stored in Azure Storage.
 Here are the step-by-step instructions.